 Aside from a trip to Manakamana Temple is very enjoyable and interesting.
 Manakamana Temple is the best place for internal tourists and trekkers.
 Manakamana is trekkers paradise for the internal tourists especially Hindus.
 The devotees of Manakamana climbed up to the top of the hill as trekkers.
 They will reach Manakamana Temple after crossing the higher slopes of the mountain, where they, generally resided for one or two nights, enjoying the fine climate and the finer scenery of the place.
 From the hilltop, they took a bird’s eye view of the scenic beauty of the village of Gorkha below, snow-capped mountains, green pastures land, smiling lawns, and verdant vales.
 The devotees of Manakamana do not get fed-up even if they visited several times.
 Even during summer days being intensely hot, and the sun shining in its strength, the devotees of Manakamana visits Manakamana but they stopped to rest and sought shelter from the heat under the shadow of trees or they enter in a tea shop to enjoy cold drink and ice-cream.

-Every year thousands of people of Nepal, India and other countries visit Manakamana Temple to fulfill their hearts wishes and for sightseeing.
+Every year thousands of people of Nepal, India and other countries visit Manakamana Temple to fulfill their heart’s wishes and for sightseeing.
 Since October 1998 one can reach Manakamana temple by cable car, first of its kind in Nepal.
-Devotees now prefer to take a cable car ride to consume time and for the comfort reason.
-Cable Car ticket can be obtained from the Cable Car premises.
+Devotees now prefer to take a cable car ride to consume time and for comfort reasons.
+Cable Car tickets can be obtained from the Cable Car premises.

-A true pilgrim is those who serves poor people selflessly and nobility and charity brings popularity.
+A true pilgrim is those who serve poor people selflessly and nobility and charity bring popularity.
 Goddess Manakamana loves those who love her fellowmen.
 Happiness depends on what you can give, not what you can get.
 Righteous is to man is like rays of sun and perfume and color and beauty to a flower.
-Once one of the regular visitor of Manakamana stayed in a house of poor people of Manakamana.
+Once one of the regular visitors of Manakamana stayed in a house of poor people of Manakamana.
 The host was very poor.
 The family had not taken anything for many days.
-The visitors heart moved sympathetically seeing their pitiable condition, he help them in every possible way to improve their condition.
+The visitor’s heart moved sympathetically seeing their pitiable condition, he helps them in every possible way to improve their condition.
 He helped the poor family financially and physically.
 After a year family started a small lodge in their house by the help regular visitor.
 After one year the poor of that he visited the same family.
-The family received him warmly and showed the maximum hospitality to him since he was their helper sympathizer and well wisher.
-Righteous person is those who spends twenty five percent money to purchase, lowers, fruits, sweetmeats rain, oil feed lamps, red powder, burnt perfume (Dhup) etc to offer goddess and seventy five percent of the money in the service of humanity and needy poor persons.
+The family received him warmly and showed the maximum hospitality to him since he was their helper sympathizer and well-wisher.
+A righteous person is those who spend twenty-five percent money to purchase, lowers, fruits, sweetmeats rain, oil feed lamps, red powder, burnt perfume (Dhup), etc to offer goddess and seventy-five percent of the money in the service of humanity and needy poor persons.
 Some people give the beggars some money as they passed by in Manakamana temple.

 This temple was built by Lakhan Thapa Magar during the reign of King Ram Shah of Gorkha.
 Lilabati wife of to King Ram Shah believed to be an incarnation of Goddess Durga.
 Manakamana was an image of Queen Lilabati.
-Later king Girvana Yudha Bickram Shah renovated the temple and made two storeyed instead of small one storied temple.
-The image of Goddess Manakamana is not like Palanchok Bhagwati or other image of Goddess Durga.
+Later king Girvana Yudha Bickram Shah renovated the temple and made two storeyed instead of small one-storied temple.
+The image of Goddess Manakamana is not like Palanchok Bhagwati or other images of Goddess Durga.
 It is just like a piece of raw stone.
-The temple bells arranged along the eaves of the temple has clapped attached to leaf-shaped paddies that catch the breeze.
+The temple bells arranged along the eaves of the temple have clapped attached to leaf-shaped paddies that catch the breeze.
 The wind bells decorated the roof their chimes sounding devotion of the goddess.

 Since early in the morning, big bells of the temple peel deeply in the temple ground.
 After that, the devotees rise to begin puja worship.
 From Manakamana Temple, one can see the magnificent view of both Sun rise and Sun set of Annapurna ranges of the Himalayan Mountain with river Marsyangdi and Daraudi, Khairani and Muglin, Market, Chhimbaswari Mountain of Tanahu and Kalika Hill with Kalika temple and Gorakha Kali Rubber Industries, Factory hoases of Gorkha.
 The image of Manakamana is not like the image of other temples of Durga like Palanchok Bhagawati and Sbobha Bhagawati.
 It is just like a raw piece of stone without any human face.
 The priest of the temple is a Thapa Magar descendant of Lakhan Thapa Magar, not Brahman or Achaju as in other temples of Durga.